JamesSkemp/words/content/post/waking-life-script-with-revisions.md

 +++
-title = "Waking Life Script with Revisions" summary = "Script of the movie Waking Life, based on Tara Carreon's transcription, but with revisions based upon a viewing of the DVD version of the movie, which was watched with subtitles." draft = false comments = true date = "2006-04-09T09:43:00-05:00"
+title = "Waking Life Script with Revisions" description = "Script of the movie Waking Life, based on Tara Carreon's transcription, but with revisions based upon a viewing of the DVD version of the movie, which was watched with subtitles." draft = false comments = true date = "2006-04-09T09:43:00-05:00"